buggedcom/phpvideotoolkit-v2/README.md

 $output_format = new VideoFormat('output', $config);
 $output_format->setFrameRate(1);
-// optionaly also set the video and output format, however if you use the ImageFormat_Jpeg
+// optionally also set the video and output format, however if you use the ImageFormat_Jpeg
 // output format object this is automatically done for you.
 If you do not add below, FFmpeg
 // automatically guesses from your output file extension which format and codecs you wish to use.
 $output_format->setVideoCodec('mjpeg')